dKab/todo/README.md

 e.g. Method `onCheck` in `app/todos.js` writes in private module state variable `todos`) I used technique described by Philip Walton here: http://philipwalton.com/articles/how-to-unit-test-private-functions-in-javascript/

+In  our `test` version of `requirejs.config` we need to specify paths relative to `test` dir for all modules that we test, or that may be dependencies of modules being tested.

 #Deployment: